What Is A Bull Trap In Crypto?

 By embracing this mindset, investors can better adapt to changing market dynamics and potentially achieve greater profits during long-term trends.

-In a nutshell, understanding and managing your psychological biases and adopting a flexible mindset can help you avoid falling into the traps of buying high and selling low.
+In summary, understanding and managing your psychological biases and adopting a flexible mindset can help you avoid the traps of buying high and selling low.

 What Causes a Bull Trap?